 - two or more symptoms that occur in succession

-- each individual non-motor symptom lasts 5 to 60 minutes, and motor symptoms lasts up to 72 hours
+- each individual non-motor symptom lasting for 5–60 minutes, and motor symptoms lasting for up to 72 hours

 - at least one symptom on one side only